MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 8. To set up an ODBC data source, enter the name you assigned to the SQL Server when you installed Microsoft SQL Server.
 Click Next.

-    If you don’t want to set up an ODBC data source, mark the Do not create a data source option.
+    If you don't want to set up an ODBC data source, mark the Do not create a data source option.

 9. Select the system database name you are upgrading.